makersacademy/chitter-challenge/README.md

 How to run:
 ------
-* For web viewings, simply click on [Chitter](https://zhivko-chitter.herokuapp.com/).
+* For web viewing, simply click on [Chitter](https://zhivko-chitter.herokuapp.com/).
 * For local use, clone the repo to your local machine and run `bundle install`.
-* Test can by run by running `rspec` from the command line.
+* Tests can by run by running `rspec` from the command line.

 Technologies used:
 -----